microsoft/vstest-docs/RFCs/0031-Test-Run-Attachments-Processing.md

     ...
 }
 ```
-At runtime if the `Type` registered as attachment processor doesn't implement the `IDataCollectorAttachmentProcessor` the registration will be silently ignored(checking logs will be possible understand the reason).
+At runtime if the `Type` registered as attachment processor doesn't implement the `IDataCollectorAttachmentProcessor` will be silently ignored(check the logs to verify the reason).